access-ci-org/Integration_Roadmaps/docs/contributing.md

 # Requesting feature(s)
 # Contribution conventions

-This repository follows the [GitHub flow][github flow] model as a workflow for collaborating.
+This repository follows the [GitHub flow][github flow] model as a workflow for collaborating and uses [CommonMark][CommonMark] as the markdown model for documentation.

 It is _strongly recommended_ to [test changes locally](#test-locally) before submitting a pull request.